Last reviewed 17 December 2020

 Between July and October, employees could only be placed on furlough if they had not been furloughed previously, subject to certain stated exceptions.
 This has changed from November, with staff once again able to be furloughed for the first time provided they meet eligibility criteria.
 To be eligible, staff now need to have been on an employer’s PAYE payroll by 23:59 on 30 October 2020.
 This means a Real Time Information (RTI) submission notifying payment for that employee to HMRC must have been made on or before 30 October 2020.

 Another key change is whether staff who were serving a notice period, such as those who have been made redundant, can continue to benefit from the scheme.
-Whilst current rules mean that this remains the case for now, the Government is considering whether this should be prohibited from December, since it goes against the purpose of the extended furlough scheme, which is to preserve jobs.
+In November, this was permitted to continue, however the Government has since prohibited this from December.
+In short, the furlough grant can no longer be claimed for those serving any form of notice, since it goes against the purpose of the extended furlough scheme, which is to preserve jobs.
 There is also a change to the rules surrounding employees coming off family leave.
 To give a direct example, if an employee wishes to return from maternity leave early in order to be furloughed, they need to now provide eight weeks’notice to their employer, and cannot be furloughed until those eight weeks are up.

 The coronavirus situation is moving very quickly and, unlike before, it is currently unclear how long this furlough extension is set to last.
 It is therefore vital that employers keep up to date with all developments.